 Office air conditioning comfort issues can seriously impact your business

-Have you noticed your workers making their own office air conditioning improvements?
+Have you noticed your workers making their own air conditioning improvements?

 - Portable heaters and personal fans.
-Even if you don’t see them when you walk through, check under the desks when the office is empty.
+Check under the desks when the office is empty.
 When some people are hot and others are cold due to less than optimal office temperatures, the losers in the thermostat wars will resort to making themselves more comfortable even if it drives up your electric bill and causes even more office air conditioning problems.

 These do-it-yourself solutions are a bigger problem than you think, especially because they are not compatible with office safety guidelines.
 Personal heaters, for example, are a fire hazard can even lead to small power outages requiring maintenance staff to continually reset breakers.

-So, if you want to keep office workers from tampering with the air flow in your office to fix your office air conditioning problems on their own, it’s important to take action — and the sooner the better.
+That’s why it’s important to stop office workers from tampering with the office air flow to fix your air conditioning problems.
+Instead, take action to get to the root of the problem — and the sooner the better.
 It’s entirely possible, and even affordable, to make your office temperature more comfortable and worker-friendly.

 3 common causes of office air conditioning problems

 Easy fixes to your HVAC system can bring more consistent comfort to the tenants, workers or customers in your building.

 Here are a just a few of the likely causes of temperature variance that’s causing those office air conditioning battles: